-Building behavior in bushfires requires some critical background knowledge in order to be effectively taught, with pre-requisite subjects Bushfire and Climate and Bushfire Urban Planning.
+Building behavior in bushfires requires some critical background knowledge in order to be effectively taught, with pre-requisite subjects Patterns and Processes of Landscape Fire and Bushfire Urban Planning.
 An improved understanding of the broader range of values that are inevitably considered in bushfire urban design will be better addressed in this subject when the subject Bushfire Planning and Management is completed prior to beginning this subject.

 Bushfire Management Stream